Braid representatives minimizing the number of simple walks

 Given a knot, we are interested in finding the braid representative that minimizes the number of simple walks.
 Of course, the set of simple walks depends on the braid representative chosen.
 In fact, it depends on the braid word since it is not preserved under insertion (or deletion) of $\si_i \si_i^{-1}$ or $\si_i^{-1} \si_i$ into the braid word.
 This is the analogue, for braids, of the Reidemeister II move.
 We explain this important point next.

-Given a walk on a braid, we say that an arc of the braid is \emph{active} if it is traversed by a path of the walk.
-Thus, the active arcs are the ones that are colored red in Figures \ref{figure-2}, \ref{figure-3}, \ref{figure-4}.
-Similarly, we say that a crossing is \emph{active} if the walk jumps down from overcrossing arc to undercrossing arc at that crossing.
-Thus, the active crossings are the ones with the local weight $a_{i,\pm}.$
+Given a walk on a braid, we say that an arc of the braid is \textbf{active} if it is traversed by a path of the walk.
+Similarly, we say that a crossing is \textbf{active} if the walk jumps down from overcrossing arc to undercrossing arc at that crossing.
+Thus, the active crossings are the ones with the local weight $a_{i,\pm}.$ In Figures \ref{figure-2}, \ref{figure-3}, \ref{figure-4}, the active arcs are depicted with zebra stripes.

 Now consider two braid words: $\ga = \al \be$ and $\ga' = \al \si_i \si_i^{-1} \be$.
 (A similar argument applies to $\ga' = \al \si_i^{-1}\si_i \be$.)
 We will show that $SW_\ga \subseteq SW_{\ga'}$.